RESEARCH STARTER

 Biomes: definitions and determinants

-Categories: Biomes; ecology; ecosystems
+• Categories: Biomes; ecology; ecosystems

-One who travels latitudinally from the equator to the Arctic will cross tropical forests, deserts, grasslands, temperate forests, coniferous forest, tundra, and ice fields.
+One who travels latitudinally from the equator to the Arctic will cross tropical forests, deserts, grasslands, temperate forests, coniferous forests, tundra, and ice fields.
 Those major types of natural vegetation at regional scales are called biomes.
 A biome occurs wherever a particular set of climatic and edaphic (soil-related) conditions prevail with similar physiognomy.
-For example, prairies and other grasslands in the North American Middle West and West form a biome of temperate grasslands, where moderately dry climate prevails.
-Tropical rain forests in the humid tropical areas of South and Central America, Africa, and Southeast Asia create a biome where rainfall is abundant and well-distributed through the year.
+For example, prairies and other grasslands in the North American Middle West and West form a biome of temperate grasslands, where a moderately dry climate prevails.
+Tropical rainforests in the humid tropical areas of South and Central America, Africa, and Southeast Asia create a biome where rainfall is abundant and well-distributed through the year.

 In general, biomes are delineated by both physiognomy and environment.
 There are six major physiognomic types on land: forest, grassland, woodland, shrubland, semidesert scrub, and desert.
 Each of the six types occurs in a wide range of environments.
 Therefore, more than one biome may be defined within each physiognomic type according to major differences in climate.
 Tropical forests, temperate deciduous forests, and coniferous forests are, for example, separate biomes, although forests dominate all of them.
 On the other hand, some biome types, such as the tundra, are dominated by a range of physiognomic types and are in one prevailing environmental region.